andreas-jonsson/virtualxt/README.md

 [![Chat](https://img.shields.io/matrix/virtualxt:matrix.org)](https://matrix.to/#/#virtualxt:matrix.org)
 [![Support](https://github.com/BoostIO/issuehunt-materials/raw/master/v1/issuehunt-shield-v1.svg)](https://issuehunt.io/r/andreas-jonsson/virtualxt)

-VirtualXT is a PC/XT (8088) emulator that runs on modern hardware and operating systems.
+VirtualXT is a Turbo PC/XT emulator that runs on modern hardware and operating systems.
 It is designed to be simple and lightweight yet still capable enough to run a large library of old application and games.